HistoryThis section has been translated automatically.

 Occurrence/EpidemiologyThis section has been translated automatically.

-The incidence of MRS in adults is reported to be 1:1250 (Ziem et al. 2000).
-In children the full picture of MRS is rare.
+The incidence of Melkersson-Rosenthal syndrome (MRS) in adults is reported to be 1:1250 (Ziem et al. 2000).
+In children, the full-blown MRS is rare.

 EtiopathogenesisThis section has been translated automatically.